by | Jun 30, 2025

 Here’s a breakdown of a company secretary’s main and sub-duties during registration:

-1. Advise your company on name approval
+1. Advise your Company on name approval

-2. Apply for name approval of your company
+2. Apply for name approval of your Company

-3. Advise your company on submitting the Articles of Association
+3. Advise your Company on submitting the Articles of Association

 4. Preparation of Articles of Association